MylesScholz/A-Life-Capstone-Project/docs/src/cell_state.md

 - _birthTime (float): the time in seconds when the cell was "born"
 - _lifespan (float): the time threshold beyond which the cell has a chance to die
 - _scale (float): the proportion of the cell's default size that the cell currently is
+- _homeostasisNutrientCost (float): the total nutrient cost for homeostasis at each time step
+- _reproductionNutrientCost (float): the total nutrient cost for a cell to create a child cell
+- _totalNutrients (float): the total nutrients a cell has
+- _nutrientMaximum (float): the maximum nutrients a cell can hold
+- _homeostasisEnergyCost (float): the total energy cost for homeostasis at each time step
+- _reproductionEnergyCost (float): the total energy cost for a cell to create a child cell
+- _totalEnergy (float): the total energy a cell has
+- _energyMaximum (float): the maximum energy a cell can hold
+- _nextMovementVector (Vector2): the average movement vector calculated based on the values of all receptors
+- _receptorVectors (Vector<Vector2>): the vectors for all of the receptors

 ### Methods
 - void setAlive(const bool alive): sets _alive to the given value